Constraints on the curvature power spectrum from primordial black hole evaporation: Parametrizing the morphology of the

 In the approximation of the spinless collapse the $ \sigma_\text{MD,max}(M, T_\text{rh}, \gamma_\text{M})$ is explicitly calculated, see Eq. (\ref{Cs3}), and the reheating temperature is constrained to be

-The above constraint has two branches.
-For $p<1.2$ there is a maximum value for the reheating temperature and for $p>1.2$ there is a minimum.
-This can be understood as follows.
-When the tail of the power spectrum is close to flat then the $\sigma_\text{max}(M) \sim \beta_\text{max}(M)^{1/5}$ bound becomes weaker as the reheating temperature decreases.
-But when the tail is steep the decrease in the reheating temperature implies also smaller values for the $k$ that approaches the $k_\text{peak}$ where ${\cal P_R}$ maximizes.
-For steep enough ${\cal P_R}$ tail, $p>1.2$, the constraints are satisfied only for large reheating temperatures.
-We note that due to the finite time of the gravitational collapse the constraint on $T_\text{rh}$ has to be translated into $T^{(\text{MD})}_\text{rh}$.

 In fact spin effects cannot be neglected at the mass range relevant to the CMB observables and one has to solve numerically the (\ref{Tcon}).
 Numerics show that, qualitatively, a similar behavior to the condition (\ref{Tconz}) is found.

-There is a maximum $T_\text{rh}$ as the power $p$ goes to zero and a minimum $T_\text{rh}$ for steeper ${\cal P_R}$ slopes.
-In the left panel of Fig. \ref{Tp} we see that, in inflationary scenarios for PBH production, only ($p, T_\text{rh}$) values from the colored contour regions leave intact the CMB observables.
-Flat or not steep power spectrum tails are ruled out for any reheating temperature $T_\text{rh} \lesssim T^\text{(MD)}_\text{cmb} \sim 10^7 $ GeV.
-The constraints are very severe for light PBH relics.
-PBH with mass $M_\bullet=10^{18}$ g can be generated in a sizable amount only if the ${\cal P_R}(k)$ slope parameter is particularly large, $p>1.9$ and for $M_\bullet=10^{22}$ g only if $p>1$.
-This means that the power spectrum must have the shape of a narrow spike in order to generate PBH in accordance with the observational constraints.
-Still, here one has to consider that an amount of PBHs is created at the low-mass tail for near-critical collapse processed \cite{Yokoyama:1998xd} that might introduce relevant constraints for this sort of narrow power spectra.
-In this respect the bounds we derive can be regarded as conservative.
-For $M_\bullet=10^{29}$ g and $M_\bullet=10^{35}$ g the bounds on the power spectrum tail are weaker but still considerable: unless $p>0.5$ and $p>0.3$ respectively the CMB anisotropy observables alter.
+Flat or not steep power spectrum tails are ruled out for any reheating temperature $T_\text{rh} \lesssim T^\text{(MD)}_\text{cmb} \sim 10^7 $ GeV. {\it The constraints are stringent for light PBH dark matter.} As illustrated in \ref{PST}, PBH with mass $M_\bullet=10^{18}$ g are allowed to be generated in a sizable amount only if the ${\cal P_R}(k)$ slope parameter is particularly large, $p\gtrsim 1.9$ and for $M_\bullet=10^{22}$ g only if $p\gtrsim 1$.
+This means that the power spectrum must have the shape of a narrow peak in order to generate PBHs in accordance with the observational constraints.
+For $M_\bullet=10^{29}$ g and $M_\bullet=10^{35}$ g the bounds on the power spectrum tail are weaker but still considerable: unless $p\gtrsim 0.6$ and $p\gtrsim 0.4$ respectively the CMB anisotropy observables alter.